Breach of Fiduciary Duty: Everything You Need to Know

 By ensuring a basic understanding of your fiduciary duty and what behavior is expected of you, you will be able to prevent any breaches of your duty.
 Remember to avoid transactions that would be in breach of your duty, such as transactions that benefit you personally.

 If you need help understanding a breach of fiduciary duty, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.